Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual.md

 ### Joining to the Discord course channel

-Go to _Moodle page_ of the course.
+Go to your _Course page_ (MOOC, Moodle, etc.).
 From there you can find link to Discord channel of the course.

 ![Moodle link](./images/moodlelink.png)